aridjayarecipes/cutesrecipes.web.app/content/post/1969-how-to-prepare-perfect-honey-soy-glaze-salmon.md

 ##### Instructions to make Honey Soy Glaze Salmon:

 1. Rub olive oil, salt and pepper on both side of salmon, pan grill over medium heat until cooked.
-Don't need to wash pan.
+Don&#39;t need to wash pan.
 1. Combine ingredient for sauce in a bowl, mix evenly
-1. Pour mixed sauce ingredients into the pan, it will have some leftover oil from the salmon you grilled earlier, that's the good stuff.
+1. Pour mixed sauce ingredients into the pan, it will have some leftover oil from the salmon you grilled earlier, that&#39;s the good stuff.
 Let it simmer over low heat and stir constantly until sauce thickens, pour over salmon.